NarakuF/w4111-Databases/hw1/README.md

 # W4111_F19_HW1
-Implementation template for homework 1.
+Implementation for homework 1 - Understanding Databases

 ## CSVDataTable
 1. When initializing a new instance, I check that there are no duplicate field columns, and no duplicate primary key.